lelandg/MeshTools/ReadMe.md

 ## Overview

-This user documentation provides a guide to the command-line usage of a Python toolset called **Mesh Tools**.
-The tool is designed for performing various operations on 3D meshes.
-Below is an overview of its features, usage, and examples.
+This documentation provides a guide to the command-line usage of a Python toolset called **Mesh Tools**.
+It also covers use in your own Python projects.
+The tool is designed for performing various operations on 3D meshes, including solidification, mirroring, rotation, and fixing.
+By following the instructions outlined here, you can effectively utilize the tool to process and manipulate 3D mesh objects.

 The `mesh_tools.py` module is designed to simplify and enhance the processing of 3D mesh objects in Python.
 It provides a variety of tools to manipulate and adjust meshes, making it useful for designers, developers, or anyone working on 3D geometry tasks such as rotation, solidification, mirroring, and more.